 It turns out there’s a sprawling road culture.
 Like any culture it comes in flavors that weave and blend together.

 I can’t help but feel like a tourist, and that’s probably what I am.
 I’m going home when it’s over.
 Maybe I’ll begin a 9 to 5.
 Maybe I’ll write a blog post or two about my experience.
 Maybe I’ll fill it with blurry phone photos.

 Danny is something else.
 With the patchwork pants, mutton chops, and crazy ‘fro, he looks as if he was spit out by a punk concert deep in the New Mexican desert and then decided to keep on walking.
 And that was 2 years ago.
 He busks to pay the way.
 He’s indignant at people who admonish him to “get a job”.
 He’s nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.

 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He picked me up somewhere around Indio and has been driving for 2 hours.
+He’s been driving for about 2 hours.
 I am ravenous.
 I wolf my Son of Baconator down.

 Andrew is a Jehovah’s Witness.
-He made that known at the start.
+He made it known at the start.
 He also made it known that we didn’t have to talk about it.
 Aware of discomfort that comes with the door-to-door evangelism, he’s simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.

 We stop and pick up two more people: an old rancher and a young hitchhiker.
 He extends the same dampened religious enthusiasm to them.

 As I hammer away into the Terminal, huge freight trucks scream past on the highway outside.
 Sometimes I take the work to bed.
 I take it into my sleeping bag.